Fernando162021/access-control-rfid-api/README.md

 - Add password reset flow
 - Add refresh token support
 - Token invalidation (blacklist/rotation)

+## Deployment

+This project is ready for deployment on [Vercel](https://vercel.com/):

+- Includes a `vercel.json` file to route all API requests to `server.js`.
+- Make sure to set all required environment variables in your Vercel project settings.
+- Recommended: Use a managed PostgreSQL database (e.g., Render, Supabase, Neon).

 ## Questions or Contributions?
 Pull requests and issues are welcome.